 Li Shou forged an edict from Empress Dowager Ren deposing Li Qi and demoting his rank to Duke of Qiongdu County, and he was sequestered in another palace.
-Li Ban, the former ruler who had been murdered by Li Yue and Li Qi, was given the revised posthumous title Emperor Ai.
+Li Ban, the former ruler who had been murdered by Li Yue and Li Qi, was given the revised posthumous title Emperor Ai ("the Lamented").

-10. On one side, Luo Heng, Xie Siming, Li Yi, and others encouraged Li Shou to assume the ranks of General Who Guards The West, Governor of Yizhou, and Prince of Chengdu, and to submit himself to Jin as a vassal, as well as send the Duke of Qiongdu to Jiankang.
+10. There was debate among Li Shou's officers on what to do next.
+On one side, Luo Heng, Xie Siming, Li Yi, and others encouraged Li Shou to assume the Jin ranks of General Who Guards The West, Governor of Yizhou, and Prince of Chengdu, and to submit himself to Jin as a vassal, as well as send the Duke of Qiongdu to Jiankang.
 On the other side, Ren Diao, the Marshal Cai Xing, the Palace Attendant Li Yan, and others urged Li Shou to declare himself Emperor instead.

 Li Shou changed the royal ancestral temple, honoring his father Li Xiang with the posthumous title Emperor Xian, and his mother Lady Zan as the Empress Dowager.
 He made his wife Lady Yan his Empress, and made his son Li Shi his Crown Prince.
 The old royal temple was changed into the Great Cheng Temple, and all associated rites and systems were altered.